esauvisky/kbdcounter/README.md

 This program keeps track of the number of input events that you make with your keyboard and mouse.

 Requires an X Windows environment such as Linux.
+(No Macintoshes or Windows, sorry).

 The results are are stored in a sqlite3 database file for later perusal.